-In 2004, Darren Hauck accompanied an ER doctor, and good friend, to Guatemala to help build a desperately needed clinic.
+In 2004, Milwaukee-based documentary photographer Darren Hauck accompanied an ER doctor, and a good friend, to Guatemala to help build a desperately needed clinic.
 During his initial visit, Darren witnessed a country plagued by gang violence, hunger, and vigilante bloodshed and knew that he had to get involved in some way.
 Of course, for a photojournalist, getting involved generally means one thing—taking photos, often of people and places others are not willing to shoot.

 After returning from his first trip to Guatemala, Darren quickly found his way back and began shooting his own photo essay, Dying To Live, to highlight the daily struggles of the Guatemalan people.
 He found it easy to connect with the country and the subjects,

 I’ve always loved Latin American culture, so it was easy for me to fall in love with the region, and ultimately, get involved.
 The area is so complex and beautiful yet scarred from years and years of violence.
 The extremes within the country, people, and culture make such an interesting subject that it’s easy to keep searching and trying to understand what’s going on.

 For the last few years Darren has been covering the daily life and struggles of Guatemalans as they live their lives in one of the deadliest countries in the Americas.
 Through the creation of his project, he’s seen some of the darkest moments in people’s lives and has captured some absolutely heart wrenching moments,